 These products are then transported to the rest of the plant through the xylem (not with sugars, which are distributed by the phloem), and with the abundance of these protein-building blocks, it is not surprising that the seeds of the black, ripe pods of black medic, like those of beans, lentils and other legumes, are rich in proteins.

-Compared to other plants, legumes seem to be more sensitive to increases in carbon dioxide levels.(Incidentally, although we have not yet crossed the average global concentration of 400 ppm, we have hit the seasonal peak at some stations.)
+Compared to other plants, legumes seem to be more sensitive to increases in carbon dioxide levels.(Incidentally, we have surpassed the global average concentration of 400 ppm,and you could see how it varies globally here.)
 Some species produce bigger seeds when the atmosphere is CO2-enriched, and in general, at least in soybeans, extra carbon facilitates the fixation of nitrogen, provided that there are no other stresses such as limited nutrient availability or drought.

 I guess that’s another reason why my neighbor was digging up his black medic—better get to it before climate change amplifies his problem.